 Various other ingredients, such as sugars, vitamins, fruit and plant extracts (like aloe vera or avocado oil), or even lanolin, an oil derived from wool, may also show up in moisturizers.
 In fact, moisturizers with plant and fruit extracts are often recommended -- aloe vera is renowned for its healing properties -- and some evidence indicates that products with alpha hydroxy acid are good at replenishing moisture [source: Bouchez].
 Try a cream that includes sunscreen; it'll help protect against sun damage, even on cool days.

-For more information about skin care and other related topics, investigate the links on the next page.
+For more information about skin care and other related topics, investigate the links below.